 In her Texas Public Utility Commission (PUCT) and ERCOT practice, Maria represents power marketers, generators, retail electric providers, private equity investors, developers, and other clients in a broad range of regulatory and administrative matters, navigating the regulatory aspects of participation in the ERCOT market.
 She assists these clients with interconnection, registrations and certifications, regulatory compliance, including conducting compliance trainings, enforcement matters before the PUCT, Texas Reliability Entity, and NERC, and administrative litigation.
 She also regularly provides clients with extensive insight and assistance in fully interconnecting to the ERCOT grid.

-Additionally, Maria regularly assists generators, data miners, crypto miners, and other industrial customers structure private use networks and other behind the meter arrangements, including all required related documents, including but not limited to power purchase agreements and shared facility agreements.
+Additionally, Maria assists generators, data and crypto miners, and other industrial customers structure complex offtake arrangements, including the creation of private use networks and other behind the meter arrangements.
+Maria regularly drafts and negotiates all required agreements such as, power purchase agreements, interconnection agreements, shared facility agreements, and tolling agreements.

 - Speaker, "The Fallout: Legislative & Policy Update Following the Winter Storm & Energy Crisis," GridNEXT 2021